rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    doesn't take that much longer to send the regards yourself.
 So the natural thing to do would be to follow up the "send my regards to X" with a note sending your own regards.
 I'm trying to do that myself.
-1. "faculty" - singular or plural verb forms? http://www.dictionary.com/e/collective-nouns/.
-When I write things like "faculty have chosen", Grammarly always tells me to use "faculty *has* chosen".
-But that feels wrong to me.
-So I change my text to "faculty *members* have chosen", which makes both of us happy.
-   But do I really have to change?
-Let's see what the InterWeb tells me.

-1. Bridging/interdisciplinary courses.
-Which ones would I like to teach?
-   Something on digital humanities with Erik or Sarah.
-Someting on digital art with Jeremy, Andrew, and/or Justin.
-History of computers with Mike Guenther.
-Technology policy as part of policy studies.
-   Piracy :-).
-But more than any of those, I'd like to teach Tutorial again.

-1. Cascading consequences.
-Change in schedule of courses that eliminates one of our primary teaching slots.
-So we start to move from 4x50 to 3x80.
-That's fine.
-But then they tell us that we need to offer a minimum nubmer of 8:00 a.m. classes and they don't offer 3x80 slots that start at 8:00 a.m.
-They don't count the 8:30 a.m.
-3x80 slots as meeting the "start at 8:00 a.m." goal.
-Putting together a workshop class is an incredibly time-consuming task.
-So what do we do? (a) Move to 3x110, which start at 8:00 a.m.?
-(That adds to faculty workload.)
-   (b) Convince them to create an 8:00-9:20 slot?
-(That's not so sensible;
-   8:30-9:50 is better for eveyrone involved.)  (c) Get them to do the reasonable thing, and treat 8:30 classes as meeting the goal?
-(It's CC.
-There's no evidence they would do something so reasonable, even though I think that was their original plan.)

-1. Followup on plastic pizza.
-Something to with Adrienne seeing instructions to remove plastic from fish sticks.

 1. Facebook, March 2 2012
    So, tonight one of my students asked me how I am different now than